getbem/getbem.github.io/pages/structure/structure.md

 As you can see, all element files for block are placed into directory, that begins with `__` and same rules applies for modificators, but prefix is shorter — `_`.

 Now you probably want to include all CSS files with `<style>` tags in `index.html` file.
-This is one way to do it, but we recommend you to use build system like [gulpjs](https://github.com/gulpjs/gulp).
+This is one way to do it, but we recommend you to use build system like [gulpjs][gulp].
 We even wrote a section [Building](/building.html) about it.

 ## Levels